jes-sherborne/secret-server/README.md

 Secret Server encrypts all sensitive data in storage.
 While it is a good practice to keep your storage secure and to limit access, Secret Server's security does not depend on it.

 In addition, all data is authenticated to prevent tampering.
-This means that if an attacker gains access to the storage layer, the most they could do is prevent users from accessing secrets by deleting or mangling the data in some way.
+This means that if an attacker gains access to the storage layer, the most they can do is prevent users from accessing secrets by deleting or mangling the data in some way.
 They can't alter the data to give any user access to different secrets.

 All secrets are stored encrypted.
 They are decrypted just-in-time when they are needed, and they are discarded immediately afterward.

 Secrets are stored using a technique called envelope encryption.
 Each secret is encrypted with a symmetric block cipher, and each secret uses a unique encryption key.
 These keys are provisioned, encrypted and decrypted by a separate key provider.

-If you are running on AWS, you can use Amazon KMS to handle these keys for you, and SS includes an adapter that will handle all the details automatically.
+If you are running on AWS, you can use Amazon KMS to handle these keys for you, and Secret Server includes an adapter that will handle all the details automatically.

-If you are running locally, you can configure SS to handle this locally.
+If you are running locally, you can configure Secret Server to handle this locally.

-When asked to decrypt a key, SS first opens the envelope and determines who provided the secret key.
-It asks this service to decrypt the key.
+When asked to decrypt a key, Secret Server first opens the envelope and asks the encryption service to provide the secret-specific decryption key.
 It then uses this key to decrypt the actual secret.

 In addition to the secret, the envelope also contains information about who is allowed to access the secrets.
 This data is authenticated to prevent tampering.
 If it has been modified, the underlying data cannot be decrypted.